Amid Border Crackdown, White House May Shield Venezuelans From Deportation

 In February, Trump told the largest Venezuelan community in the United States that "a new day is coming in Latin America."

-Speaking in Miami before large American and Venezuelan flags, Trump spoke of wanting a peaceful transition of power, but emphasized that "all options are open."
+Speaking in Miami before large American and Venezuelan flags, Trump spoke of wanting a peaceful transition of power but emphasized that "all options are open."

 "We want to restore Venezuelan democracy, and we believe that the Venezuelan military and its leadership have a vital role to play in this process," Trump said.
 "If you choose this path, you have the opportunity to help forge a safe and prosperous future for all the people of Venezuela."